19hours/sg-statutes/Acts/National Library Board Act.md

 (b) the quality and the format of the copies of library materials required to be deposited.

-(3) Every publisher of any library material who contravenes or fails to comply with this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.
+(3) Every publisher of any library material who contravenes this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

 (4) The Board may, in its discretion, compound any offence under this section by collecting from the person reasonably suspected of having committed the offence a sum not exceeding $500.